 \subsection{Reference Explainability Methods}

-Given the distinct characteristics of logistic regression and XGBoost, we adopt model-specific explanation approaches to construct benchmark references for comparison with LLM-generated outputs.
+Given the distinct characteristics of logistic regression and XGBoost, we adopt model-specific explanation approaches to construct model-grounded reference explanations for comparison with LLM-generated outputs.

 For the logistic regression model specified in Equation \ref{eq:logit}, the regression coefficients $\beta$ provide a natural and interpretable measure of feature influence under a linear log-odds specification.
 Instance-specific feature contribution is quantified by the product $\beta_j x_{ij}$, which combines the estimated coefficient ($\beta_j$) with the corresponding feature value ($x_{ij}$) for each observation $i$.
-The sign of this product indicates the directional effect of the feature on predicted default risk, where positive value increases the log-odds of default and negative value decreases it.
+The sign of this product indicates the directional effect of the feature on predicted default risk, where a positive value increases the log-odds of default and a negative value decreases it.
 The magnitude reflects the strength of the contribution to the linear predictor.
 The overall prediction is obtained by summing these contributions across all $m$ features and adding the intercept term.
 This additive decomposition provides a complete and exact attribution of the model's prediction to individual features.

 For the XGBoost model, we employ SHAP to decompose model output into feature-level contributions for each instance.
 SHAP is a unified framework grounded in cooperative game theory that assigns each feature an importance value given a particular prediction.
-While the SHAP methodology details is beyond the scope of this paper, we provide the key formulation below for completeness.
+While the details of the SHAP methodology are beyond the scope of this paper, we provide the key formulation below for completeness.

 For each instance $i$, we define the SHAP attribution vector $\boldsymbol{\phi}_i = (\phi_{i1},\ldots,\phi_{im})$, where $\phi_{ij}$ represents the signed contribution of feature $j$ to the model output for observation $i$, relative to a baseline $\phi_0$.
 SHAP satisfies an additive decomposition of the model output, where \( f(\mathbf{x}_i) \) denotes the model output.
 Similar to the logistic regression, the sign of $\phi_{ij}$ indicates whether feature $j$ increases or decreases the predicted default risk relative to the baseline expectation, while its magnitude quantifies the strength of that contribution.